 - Poor OCR quality

-Without those people and an integrated process, most AI tools essentially become glorified text search or data scraping tools with limited insight into important commercial relationships.
+Without those people and an integrated process, most Contract AI tools essentially become glorified text search or data scraping tools with limited insight into important contractual relationships.

 The rewards are worth the investment

-My point isn’t to dismiss the impact of AI – I’m not a total curmudgeon.
-It’s also not to diminish the value of the underlying commercial data sought by companies.
-I’ve been working with large enterprises to solve this problem for my entire career.
-I’ve seen the cross-functional, organizational impact that having a handle on this data can have on customer retention, revenue, and risk management.
+My point isn’t to dismiss the impact of AI—I mean my company is centered around AI technology.
+It’s also not to diminish the value of the contractual data sought by companies.
+I’ve been working with companies to solve this problem for my entire career.
+I’ve seen the cross-functional, organizational impact that having a handle on contracts and their data can have on productivity, growth opportunities, obligation and risk management.

-I firmly believe that unlocking core commercial data should be a top priority for companies; and advances in AI have made that more achievable than ever.
-As pressure on margins and operating efficiency increases, it’s a great source of untapped value.
-That being said, it’s critical for everyone to be realistic about what it takes to realize this significant opportunity.
+I firmly believe that managing signed contracts should be a top priority for companies; and advances in AI have made that more achievable than ever.
+As pressure on obligation tracking, renewal management and operating efficiency increases, getting a handle on contract management after the signature is crucial.
+That being said, it’s essential for everyone to be realistic about what it takes to realize this significant opportunity.

-At Pramata, we consider ourselves practical idealists.
-Because of that, we continue to take an integrated, human-assisted AI approach to unlocking critical data about a company’s commercial relationships.
-We're straightforward and practical about the underlying challenges of relationship complexity and data inconsistency, and we help our customers with the slam dunk they are looking for.
+We’re straightforward and practical about the underlying challenges of contract complexity and data inconsistency, and we help our customers with the slam dunk they’re looking for.